apache/metron/metron-interface/metron-alerts/README.md

 ./scripts/start-dev.sh
 ```
 **NOTE**: *In the development mode ui by default connects to ES at http://node1:9200 for fetching data.
 If you wish to change it you can change the ES url at incubator-metron/metron-interface/metron-alerts/proxy.conf.json*

+## E2E Tests
+An expressjs server is available for mocking the elastic search api.

+1. Run e2e webserver :
+    ```
+    cd incubator-metron/metron-interface/metron-alerts
+    sh ./scripts/start-server-for-e2e.sh
+    ```

+1. run e2e test using the following command
+    ```
+    cd incubator-metron/metron-interface/metron-alerts
+    npm run e2e
+    ```

+**NOTE**: *e2e tests covers all the general workflows and we will extend them as we need*

 ## Mpack Integration
 Yet to come